bchandaka/Google_Classroom_Test_Exchange/README.md

 - **Sqlite Database**
   - Holds user info(name, email, events, and event partners)
   - Holds Google Classroom Assignment Info
+  - Utilized the alembic migration tool to allow to keep track of database updates
+- **SqlAlchemy**
+  - Used to add/remove/alter data in the db
 - **Heroku Cloud Platform**
   - Allows the application to run autonomously from the cloud
 - **Google Classroom API**